atakanaltok/awesome-useful-websites/README.md

 * https://github.com/Sangwan5688/BlackHole
 * https://www.music-map.com/ - Find Similar Music
 * https://downloads.khinsider.com/ - Video and PC game soundtracks for download in a very otherwise difficult to get MP3 and lossless forms
+* https://onlinetonegenerator.com/ - Generate tones, you can also download in wav format
+* https://www.chosic.com/ - Free background music for you to use in your next project, free for commercial and non-commercial use

 ### Spotify